learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tInter-rater reliability"
     correct: true
-- !Structured
-  question: "4.\tYou produce a new measure of emotional intelligence, and you find that this new measure does not correlate with cognitive tests of intelligence, suggesting to you that these constructs are different.
+- question: "4.\tYou produce a new measure of emotional intelligence, and you find that this new measure does not correlate with cognitive tests of intelligence, suggesting to you that these constructs are different.
 What type of validity have you demonstrated?"
   answers:
   - answer: "a.\tFace validity"
     correct: false